magic-space/BirbGame-AngularJS/README.md

 There currently is no "win" condition, just keep growing your peep-ulation and amass resources.

 ## Changelog
+### 0.9.0.1:
+- Fixed an upkeep bug in Chrome (Nest wasn't working)
+- Buffed Bugs to be more valuable and less useless

 ### 0.9.0:
 Preliminary release as an Angular application.
 Fine-tuning needs to be done.